 - Provide information and opportunities for self-assessment and future development.

 Orientation provides a simple yet thorough introduction to those basic transition needs which all students face.
 The programs affords new students with information and access to services that address these transitional needs.
 As an intensive beginning to their university career, orientation addresses and responds to the following immediate needs and concerns of first-year students and their families:

 - Environmental Adjustment:

 Where does one live, sleep, eat, study, negotiate the campus and its resources, feel safe and secure, etc?

 - Personal and Social Adjustment:

-How does one make friends, network with other students and campus personnel, and become a part of the college community?
+How does one make friends, network with other students and campus personnel, and become a part of the university community?

 - Academic Adjustment:

 What classes will one take?
 Where does one study?
 What does one need to do to be a successful student?
 Where does one go for academic assistance, and how does one access these services?